Working Papers

 We document economists' opinions about what is worth knowing and ask (i) which research objectives economic research should embrace and (ii) which topics it should study.
 Almost 10,000 economic researchers from all fields and ranks of the profession participated in our global survey.

-Based on the sample of National Longitudinal Study of Adolescent to Adult Health (Add Health), we investigate the formation of health capital and the role played by genetic endowments, parental SES, and education.
+Based on the sample of The National Longitudinal Study of Adolescent to Adult Health (Add Health), we investigate the formation of health capital and the role played by genetic endowments, parental SES, and education.

 Reporting private information is a key part of economic decision making.
 A recent literature has found that many people have a preference for honest reporting, contrary to usual economic assumptions.